Condor (Argentine missile)

 The Argentine Condor missile was a multinational space research program started in the 1970s.
 It involved significant contract work being performed by German company MBB (now a group within Daimler AG), but later developed into a ballistic missiles program.

 Condor I

-The original Condor had little military capability but helped build expertise later used for the Alacrán missile program.
+The original Condor had little military capability but helped build expertise that was later used for the Alacrán missile program.
 The Alacrán program developed a functional short-range ballistic missile.